nateshmbhat/webbot/README.rst

 Features :
 ----------

+-  Use any combination of selectors like id, name, text, css etc to perform actions on elements with one line of code.
+-  Automate and test pages loaded dynamically by javascript.
--  click any button or link without having to worry about finding the element first or knowing css_selector etc
+-  Click any button or link without having to worry about finding the element first or knowing css_selectors , xpath etc
--  Automation works even in case of webpages with dynamically changing id and classname
--  type text into input fields
--  Smart scoring algorithm which finds the best match for the element on which you want to perform the action .
+-  Smart scoring algorithm which finds the best matching elements on which you want to perform the action .
+-  Automation designed to work even in case of webpages with dynamically changing id and classname
+-  Immensely minimizes the code required for performing input actions like clicks and keyboard actions.
+-  Get webpage source , cookies , total tabs , webpage title etc..
 -  Simulate key presses and special key combinations
--  bidirectional scrolling
+-  Bidirectional scrolling
 -  Perform an action on webpage elements by applying various filters to select the elements .
 -  Perfrom action on multiple elements at once.
 -  If certain elements don’t have text or visible property , then use either their id , class , css_selector , xpath , tag etc.
+-  The entire automation process can be made without having to open the browser window i.e in the background as a console process (see docs for more details )

 --------------